 Connecticut’s Democratic governor, Dannel P. Malloy, has said he will sign a bill to make Connecticut the 17th medical cannabis state.
 The bill, which is also stated at spinathon has passed the state senate early Saturday,Reuters reports, after already having passed the House.
 Under the law, marijuana would be sold in multiple forms at dispensaries, which must have a licensed pharmacist on staff.
 Of course legalization will be for personal consume only at the beginning, I always recommend to plant your own marijuana instead of getting it from resellers, that way you can make sure it have no harmful chemicals, Find starter growing kits at home

 What’s interesting to us is the angle the news is taking: referring to all the “problems” and “chaos” that other medical marijuana states have been “plagued” with, and how Connecticut’s “tightly controlled” system would do better.
+In a survey they conducted, many still disagreed with the proposal and preferred to play online gambling at 666 Casino as a recreational activity.
+People say that besides the entertainment they were having when gaming, they also make a lot of money.

 Surely they mean all the rampant deaths caused by taking the marijuana?
 Nope.